Joc Pederson Player Props: Giants vs. Cubs

 Joc Pederson At The Plate

-- Pederson is batting .250 with four doubles, a triple, five home runs and 16 walks.
+- Pederson is hitting .242 with four doubles, a triple, five home runs and 16 walks.

-- This year, Pederson has recorded at least one hit in 20 of 30 games (66.7%), and had multiple hits twice.
+- In 20 of 31 games this season (64.5%), Pederson has reached via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.